 According to Elizabeth Jacob, founder of Liz Jacob, “The ethos of our brand is built on sustainable and ethical trade practices… and promoting only sustainable, natural fabrics, especially local textiles.”

 Benefits of Organic Textile

-Organic baby clothes are devoid of any cotton pesticides as well as a range of harmful or risky substances found on synthetic materials, which not only provides peace of mind for parents, but can help reduce the chances of baby’s skin becoming irritated.
+Organic baby clothes are devoid of any cotton pesticides as well as a range of harmful or risky substances found in synthetic materials, which not only provide peace of mind for parents but can help reduce the chances of the baby’s skin becoming irritated.

-The key advantage of organic textile is that the crops aren’t treated with pesticides, insecticides, herbicides and GMOs.
-These toxins which harmful for farmers and workers, consumers, and the entire wildlife eco-systems are kept away from the making of organic textiles.
-The use of chemicals and synthetic materials has effects all the way to the end of the supply chain.
-And on the other hand, manual farming and organic and herbal dyed practices have a lower carbon footprint because of the entire process takes up less of fuel and energy and releases fewer greenhouse gases in comparison with chemical textiles.
+The key advantage of organic textiles is that the crops aren’t treated with pesticides, insecticides, herbicides, and GMOs.
+These toxins which are harmful to farmers and workers, consumers, and the entire wildlife eco-systems are kept away from the making of organic textiles.
+The use of chemicals and synthetic materials has affected the end of the supply chain.
+And on the other hand, manual farming and organic and herbal dyed practices have a lower carbon footprint because the entire process takes up less fuel and energy and releases fewer greenhouse gases in comparison with chemical textiles.

 Awareness of local contexts

-Leading to a sharp rise in the growth of the organic textile manufacturing are a number of factors like more and more awareness and resources in terms of knowledge.
+Leading to a sharp rise in the growth of organic textile manufacturing are several factors like more and more awareness and resources in terms of knowledge.
 Cotton plays an important role in the Indian economy as the country’s textile industry is predominantly cotton-based.
-And India ranks number one as the top manufacturer of organic textile across the globe.
+And India ranks number one as the top manufacturer of organic textiles across the globe.

-In the fashion landscape, innovation is now not only defined in terms of designing and creating something new from the scratch, but as a part of the sustainable fashion, there is also this sub-trend of up cycling, i.e. to create products of higher quality or value than the original.
+In the fashion landscape, innovation is now not only defined in terms of designing and creating something new from the scratch but as a part of sustainable fashion, there is also this sub-trend of upcycling, i.e. to create products of higher quality or value than the original.